 Component lifecycle management can be defined as the practice of analysis, control, and monitoring of all components used in your software development lifecycle.

-It has emerged as a new category of software development products, information services and practices that help managing agile, collaborative, component-based development efforts.
+It has emerged as a new category of software development products, information services, and practices that help manage agile, collaborative, component-based development efforts.
 They allows you to ensure the integrity of the modern software supply chain, amplifying the benefits of modern development, while reducing risk.

-A large number of open source components in the form of libraries, reusable widgets or whole applicatione, application servers and others is now available featuring very high levels of quality and feature sets, that could not be implemented as a side effect of your business application development.
-E.g. creating a new web application framework and business workflow system just to create a website with a publishing workflow would be extremely inefficient.
+A large number of open source components in the form of libraries, reusable widgets or whole applications, application servers and others are now available featuring very high levels of quality and feature sets that could not be implemented as a side effect of your business application development.
+For example creating a new web application framework and business workflow system just to create a website with a publishing workflow would be extremely inefficient.

 Open source has become an integral part of modern applications in this form of components.
 A typical enterprise application is comprised of tens, if not hundreds, of components accounting for 80% and more of the application.

-The number of components, their rapid change rate with new releases as well as the ease of adding new dependencies, make the management and full understanding of all involved components a task, that can not be carried out manually and requires the assistance of tools such as Nexus and Sonatype Insight.
+The number of components, their rapid change rate with new releases, as well as the ease of adding new dependencies, make the management and full understanding of all involved components a task, that cannot be carried out manually and requires the assistance of tools such as Nexus and Sonatype CLM.

 Nexus provides a number of tools that can help you in your CLM efforts.
-Besides focussing on being a component repository manager it includes features such as the display of security vulnerabilities as well as license analysis results within search results and the Repository Health Check reports for a proxy repository.
+Besides focusing on being a component repository manager it includes features, such as the display of security vulnerabilities as well as license analysis results within search results and the Repository Health Check reports for a proxy repository.